jtdinsmore/leakagelib/readme.md

 This code predicts and corrects leakage patterns in the IXPE satellite using asymmetric PSFs.
 It is described in the published paper "Dinsmore, J. T. & Romani, R. W. 2024, The Astrophysical Journal, **962** 183" If you use this software, please cite that paper and the DOI of this software.

+It also has routines to fit for the polarization of a point source or extended source, both using standard PCUBE analysis and with PSF weights.

+Finally, it has a method to assign background probabilities to each event.

 If you have questions, bug reports, or feature requests, please email Jack Dinsmore at jtd@stanford.edu.

 ## Installation